ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 AS protects the access token using a COSE method {{RFC9052}} as specified in {{RFC8392}}.
 Depending on the audience, there can be different ways to most appropriately ensure the confidentiality of an access token.
 For an audience comprising a single RS, the CWT Claims Set may be wrapped in COSE_Encrypt / COSE_Encrypt0.
 Instead, if the access token needs to be read by multiple RSs, then the CWT Claims Set may be wrapped in COSE_Sign / COSE_Sign1 and confidentiality protection is applied during transport, by including the access token in the EAD\_3 field of EDHOC message_3 sent by C to RS, when using the EDHOC forward message flow (see {{edhoc-exec}}).

-{{fig-token}} shows an example CWT Claims Set, including the relevant EDHOC parameters in the "edhoc\_info" claim.
+{{fig-token}} shows an example of CWT Claims Set, including the relevant EDHOC parameters in the "edhoc\_info" claim.
 The "cnf" claim specifies the authentication credential of C, as an X.509 certificate transported by value in the "x5chain" field.
 The authentication credential of C has been truncated for readability.

 ~~~~~~~~~~~~~~~~~~~~~~~
    {